NILBOGtheSavior/poker-equity-nn/README.md

 1. Ensure you have **Python 3.9** installed.
 2. Clone this repository into your local directory and enter it.
 3. Create a virtual environment with the `python -m venv venv` command.
+Activate by running `source venv/bin/activate`.
 4. Run `pip3 install -r requirements.txt` in your virtual environment.
-5. Run `python3 src/generate_data.py`.
+5. Run `python3 src/generate_data.py` to generate the training data.
-    - Use the `-h` tag to view the available options.
+    - Use the `-h` tag to view the available options and customize to your needs.
+    - It is recommended to use at least **10k samples** to reduce chances of overfitting.
-6. Run `python3 src/train_model.py`.
+6. Run `python3 src/train_model.py` to train the model.
     - Use the `-h` tag to view the available options.
     - Ensure the correct data file is selected with the `-d` tag.